ChaoningZhang/MobileSAM/README.md

 Speed      |  64ms  |12ms

 :heart: **Is MobileSAM better than FastSAM for performance?
 Yes, to our knowledge!**
-FastSAM cannot work with a single prompt as the original SAM or our MobileSAM.
-Therefore, we compare the mIoU with two prompt points (with different pixel distances) and show the resutls as follows.
-Our MobileSAM is much better than FastSAM under this setup. mIoU                                     | FastSAM | MobileSAM :-----------------------------------------:|:---------|:-----:
+FastSAM is suggested to work with multiple points, thus we compare the mIoU with two prompt points (with different pixel distances) and show the resutls as follows.
+Our MobileSAM is better than FastSAM under this setup to align with the original SAM. mIoU                                     | FastSAM | MobileSAM :-----------------------------------------:|:---------|:-----:
 100      |  0.27   | 0.73